What is ABS or Anti-Lock Braking System?

 This really depends on the type of road you’re driving on and the conditions.
 ABS work best on flat, solid surfaces and tests have proven that breaking distances are significantly reduced on roads.

-In contrast though, cars that don’t have ABS skid which causes the loose surface (for example, gravel) to pile up in front of the wheel forcing it to stop.
+In contrast though, cars that don’t have ABS can skid, which causes the loose surface (for example, gravel) to pile up in front of the wheel, helping it to come to a stop.